 The proposed Project would establish a new overlay zone (Rancho Del Mar Affordable Housing Overlay Zone) that would accommodate the existing uses on the site, as well as allow for new multi-family and emergency shelters and Single Room Occupancy housing units to be developed in the future (Figure 3: Existing and Proposed Zoning Map).
 The proposed Project would also require the appropriate amendments to the General Plan Land Use Element text and Land Use Map, and the Zoning Ordinance text and Map in order to accommodate the creation of the new overlay zone.
-These changes would then allow for future construction of 15 clustered multi-family units, consistent with the one unit/acre designation.
+These changes would then allow for future construction of up to 16 clustered multifamily units, consistent with the one unit/two-acre designation at a density of 20 units/acre.